codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 ![Create Heroku app](screenshots/create-heroku-app.png)

-and create it.
+and create your app.

 ![Heroku app created](screenshots/heroku-app-created.png)

-Back at your deployment configuration enter the application name.
+Back at your deployment configuration on the Codeship enter the application name.

 ![Heroku deployment name entered](screenshots/heroku-deployment-name.png)